 - AUB Research Fellowship (2014–2015)

 As an educator and practitioner-researcher I am interested in the contemporary values of hand skills.
 My research considers differences between implicit and explicit forms of knowledge and the meanings of hand-making within post-industrial digital cultures.
-For me, drawing and hand-stitching are contemplative acts, but also form the basis of my involvement in collective projects as shared social exchange.
+For me, drawing and hand-stitching are contemplative acts, but also form the basis of my involvement in collective projects as a means to prompt shared creative and social experiences.
 The particularities of these making processes inspire my interest in metaphor within creative textile practices, in expressions of identity and place, in the acquisition and transmission of embodied knowledge, and in experimental creative workshops as research methods.
-Following the completion of my PhD in 2014, I was awarded a Research Fellowship at the Arts University Bournemouth to explore the use and development of textile making workshops as creative research methods with the aim of developing a platform for critical dialogue amongst practitioner-researchers using these approaches in research contexts.
-Other research activities include: participation in the Association of Fashion and Textile Courses research events supporting networking amongst research students; contribution to departmental research methods seminars; peer review for JAR (Journal of Artistic Research).
+My PhD Articulating Stitch: skilful hand-stitching as personal, social and cultural experience (awarded 2015) explored the making of stitched textiles in social contexts.
+I was awarded a Research Fellowship at the Arts University Bournemouth (2014-15) to explore the use and development of textile making workshops as creative research methods.
+I am currently Principal Investigator on the AHRC funded Stitching Together research network project, which aims to bring together researchers, professional textile practitioners, project commissioners and enthusiast textile maker groups to develop improved critical understandings of participatory textile as an emerging methodological approach used in cross-disciplinary research.

-I currently co-supervise one PhD student, and am interested in research supervision of projects in these areas:
+I am interested in supervising PhD projects in these areas: